Bringing the Science of Reading Home - Ready4K®

 Sample Lesson

 In sum, a direct concept, systematic, multisensory approach to phonics instructions is proven to help students learn to read.
-And the news gets even better: instructional practices based on the science of reading benefit all children, not just children with dyslexia, English learners, or those from a particular socioeconomic group1.
-By utilizing these principles in literacy instruction, educators give every student the chance to thrive in their reading journey.
+And the news gets even better: instructional practices based on the science of reading benefit all children, not just children with dyslexia, English learners, or students from a particular socioeconomic group.1 By utilizing these principles in literacy instruction, educators give every student the chance to thrive in their reading journey.

 Mom reads with her two young children under makeshift fort in living room.

-Specifically, families can help their children to build phonological awareness and phonemic awareness, which prepare kids to be ready for phonics instructions.
+More specifically, families can help their children to build phonological awareness and phonemic awareness, which prepare kids to be ready for phonics instructions.

 Building phonological awareness at home